Child Welfare Stipend Program

 About the program

-The CWSP at VCU provides the following training and support:
+The CWSP at VCU provides students with the following training and support:

 - Field placement experience within a local department of social services

 - Required training through the Commonwealth of Virginia Learning Center

 - Child welfare-specific coursework

 - Support in the employment search process

 - A supportive network of professionals, including current child welfare workers, community partners, cohort members and university coordinators

 Stipend amount awarded